Of Jellybeans and Elephants

 Jellybean Patterns

-In the below examples, look at each jellybean as a complete iteration containing Plan, Work, Demonstrate, Receive Feedback.
+In the below examples, look at each jellybean as a complete iteration containing Plan, Work, Demonstrate, and Receive Feedback.

 30 deliverables in 30 days compared to 1 deliverable in 30 days.

-360 deliverables in 360 days compared to 12 deliverable in 360 days.
+360 deliverables in 360 days compared to 12 deliverables in 360 days.

 Remember, while you may feel you're choosing iteration lengths, what you're actually choosing is the number of times you develop, deliver, demonstrate, and learn across a period of time.